 Role of the Compensation Committee

-The Compensation Committee of our board of directors sets our executive compensation policies and determines the amounts and elements of compensation for our executive officers.
-As set forth in the Compensation Committee’s written charter, its responsibilities include establishing compensation policies for our directors and executive officers; reviewing and approving the CEO’s, CFO’s and COO’s annual compensation; approving employment agreements or arrangements with executive officers; administering our 2014 Equity Incentive Plan and approving grants under the 2014 Plan; and making recommendations regarding any other incentive compensation or equity-based plans.
+The Compensation Committee of our Board of Directors sets our executive compensation policies and determines the amounts and elements of compensation for our executive officers.
+As set forth in the Compensation Committee’s written charter, its responsibilities include establishing compensation policies for our directors and executive officers; reviewing and approving the CEO’s and CFO’s annual compensation; approving employment agreements or arrangements with executive officers; administering our 2014 Equity Incentive Plan and approving grants under the 2014 Plan; and making recommendations regarding any other incentive compensation or equity-based plans.
 The Compensation Committee may delegate certain authority with respect to compensation matters to our executive officers.

-For all executive officers other than our CEO, CFO, and COO, the Compensation Committee establishes and approves the base salary compensation based on recommendations from the CEO.
+For all executive officers other than our CEO and CFO, the Compensation Committee establishes and approves the base salary compensation based upon recommendations from the CEO.

-With respect to compensation of our CEO, CFO, and COO, the Compensation Committee establishes and approves the compensation determinations based on the Compensation Committee’s evaluation and performance reviews of our CEO, CFO, and COO.
+With respect to compensation of our CEO and CFO, the Compensation Committee establishes and approves the compensation determinations based on the Compensation Committee’s evaluation and performance reviews of our CEO and CFO.

-A copy of the Compensation Committee charter is posted on our website, www.vuzix.com, under the heading “Investors: Corporate Governance.”
-In 2017, our Compensation Committee consisted of Mr. Ruckdaeschel Chair and Messrs.
-Scott and Kay, each of whom is an independent director as determined by our Board of Directors, based upon the NASDAQ Rules and our independence guidelines.
+A copy of the Compensation Committee charter is posted on the investor relations section of our website (www.vuzix.com), under the heading “Investors: Corporate Governance”.
+In 2019, our Compensation Committee consisted of Mr. Ruckdaeschel (Chairperson) and Messrs.
+Harned and Kay, each of whom is an independent director as determined by our Board of Directors, based upon the NASDAQ Rules and our independence guidelines.